Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 What both clouds share

-Most of what feels "Sales Cloudy" or "Service Cloudy" is actually platform — built once, licensed once.
+Most of what feels "Sales Cloudy" or "Service Cloudy" is actually platform.
+Built once, licensed once.

-• Account, Contact — both clouds manage relationships against the same shared records.
+• Account, Contact.
+Both clouds manage relationships against the same shared records.

-• Activity timeline — Tasks, Events, Emails, Logged Calls.
+• Activity timeline.
+Tasks, Events, Emails, Logged Calls.
 One unified history per record.

-• Flow, Apex, Einstein — automation, code, and AI work the same way.
+• Flow, Apex, Einstein.
+Automation, code, and AI work the same way.

-• Agentforce — same platform, same Atlas, same Trust Layer.
+• Agentforce.
+Same platform, same Atlas, same Trust Layer.
 You build agents once and surface them in either cloud.

-• Mobile app, dashboards, reports, AppExchange — all platform-native.
+• Mobile app, dashboards, reports, AppExchange.
+All platform-native.

-• Security model — Profiles, Permission Sets, sharing rules, FLS, OWDs all work identically.
+• Security model.
+Profiles, Permission Sets, sharing rules, FLS, OWDs all work identically.

-Sales Cloud — what's actually Sales-only
+Sales Cloud: what is actually Sales-only

 Buy Sales Cloud when sales reps are the primary users.
 The Sales-specific objects and features: